pfrazee/crdt_notes/README.md

  - `add(a) + remove(a) = noop`
  - `remove(a) + add(a) = add(a)`

-Therefore, a concurrent and and remove would be non-deterministic.
+Therefore, a concurrent `add` and `remove` would be non-deterministic.

 ### Grow-Only Set (G-Set)